 I love your castles ruined and those restored, each with a story of its own.
 Whether stationed on a cliffside, or settled near an inland village, these fairytale fortresses take me back in time.

-(Visit: Dunluce Castle on the northern shores of Northern Ireland.
-These clifftop ruins inspired C.S.
-Lewis’ Cair Paravel in his Narnia series.)
+The clifftop ruins of Dunluce Castle inspired C.S.
+Lewis’ Cair Paravel in his Narnia series.

 I love your people, those jolly, friendly, lovely Irish people who proudly call you home and fully embrace the spirit of céad míle fáilte (an Irish greeting translated: “A hundred thousand welcomes”).